 What about the customer service?
 The customer service is poor.
 They don’t have a number listed on the website.
 They don’t have a contact form either.
 Tucked away in the About US section, you’ll find a single email address.

 ZLOOKUP asks you to direct all customer service requests to [email protected].
-They want you to feel free to contact them if you have questions or just want to share your feedback on their services, ensuring a positive NPS score benchmark.
+They encourage you to feel free to contact them for any inquiries or to share your feedback on their services, ensuring a positive NPS score benchmark.

 How to Use ZLOOKUP